Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/import_export.md

 ### Import

 :::usage
-**`/import [csv]`**
+**`/import [csv] (delete)`**
+- `csv`: The CSV file to import.
+It must be in UTF-8-BOM format.
+- `delete`: If a character already exists, this option allows you to delete the old character message before importing.
+If this option is omitted, the data will be overwritten without deleting the old message.
 :::

 The `/import` command allows you to import data from a CSV file.
 You can download the template using the `/csv` command and fill it with the characters and statistics you wish to import.

 :::important
 - Imported data will overwrite existing data, but won't delete characters that are not in the CSV file.
-Moreover, if the character already exists, it will be updated with the new data in the base, but the old messages will not be deleted : it is up to you to delete them.
 - The minimum, maximum, and total points are not verified (to allow the import of characters who have gained experience or differ from others, such as monsters).
 - Combinations should not be entered as is but should be directly calculated.
 For example, if the HP column is a combination of `Constitution` and `Endurance`, you must enter the result of these columns directly.
 There is no issue using formulas in a CSV, as the file export will only include the result!
 :::